ajaxray/durbin/README.md

 - [x] Show container status (CPU/Memory uses etc.)
 - [x] Secure with Basic Auth
 - [x] Ability to install in subdirectory
-- [ ] Show latest logs of a container
+- [x] Show latest logs of a container
 - [ ] Show streaming logs of a container
 - [x] Start a stopped container
 - [x] Stop a running container

 ## Notes/Cautions
+1. PHP development server `php -S` is not suitable for showing streaming logs.

+### Additional things to remember
 - Docker should be in running state in your server.
 - This app itself should not be running inside Docker container.